Which of the following is typically the first step in hypothesis ... | Study Prep in Pearson+

 Understand that hypothesis testing is a structured process used to make decisions about population parameters based on sample data.

 The very first step is to clearly state the null hypothesis (\[H_0\]) and the alternative hypothesis (\[H_a\]).
-The null hypothesis usually represents the status quo or no effect, while the alternative represents what you want to test for.
+The null hypothesis usually represents the status quo or no effect, while the alternative represents what you want to test or prove.

-After stating the hypotheses, the next step is to determine the level of significance (\[\alpha\]), which is the threshold probability for rejecting the null hypothesis.
+After stating the hypotheses, the next steps involve selecting a significance level, collecting data, calculating the test statistic, and then determining the p-value.

-Then, collect sample data and calculate the appropriate test statistic based on the sample and the hypotheses.
+Finally, you use the p-value or test statistic to decide whether to reject or fail to reject the null hypothesis, drawing a conclusion about the population.

-Finally, calculate the p-value associated with the test statistic and use it to decide whether to reject or fail to reject the null hypothesis, leading to a conclusion.
+Therefore, the initial and crucial step is to formulate the null and alternative hypotheses before proceeding with any calculations or data collection.

 Watch next